sandokim/sandokim.github.io/_posts/Registration/2025-01-03-superglue.md

 ### SuperGlue, Predator, REGTR 모두 self-attention, cross-attention mechanism 사용

-- In the self-attention layers, $Q = K = V$ represents the same feature tensor in each block.
+- In the **self-attention** layers, $Q = K = V$ represents the same feature tensor in each block.
-- In the cross-attention layers, **the keys, and the values are the feature tensors from the other block.**
+  - The self-attention mechanism enables the network to learn the relationship inside the same feature points

-- The self-attention mechanism enables the network to learn the relationship inside the same feature points,
+- In the **cross-attention** layers, **the keys, and the values are the feature tensors from the other block.**
-- while the cross-attention mechanism enables the communication of the different feature points.
+  - the cross-attention mechanism enables the communication of the different feature points